-Once you have transitioned to STP Phase 2, you will no longer need to submit TFN forms or separate certificates for your employees to the ATO.
+Once you have transitioned to STP Phase 2, you will no longer need to file TFN declarations to the ATO or provide employment separation certificates when an employee ceases employment, unless specifically requested.
+This is because the information will now be submitted through STP instead. .
 Instead, some additional information will be required within Xero Payroll.

 1. Defining the employment type

 2. Defining what type of income the payee earns